Home Business Education Health

 • Ignoring aftercare instructions

-• First 24 hours: Clot formation and initial healing
+• First 24 hours: Blood clot formation begins

 • Use an extra pillow while sleeping

-Your daily habits can either support or slow down recovery.
+Daily habits can either support or delay recovery.

 Positive Habits